 • 4 slices bacon, sliced into 1-inch pieces

-• 2 pounds new potatoes, peeled and quartered
+• 1 ½ pounds Yukon gold potatoes, peeled and cubed

-• 6 small to medium carrots, peeled and sliced into 2-inch pieces
+• 6 small to medium carrots, sliced into 1 to 2-inch pieces

 • 1 teaspoon dried thyme